praisethemoon/blog/src/posts/2023/12/type-c-dev-01.md

 Let's look at the following example:

 ```
-strict type S = {x: i32, y: i32, z: {x: i32, y: i32}}

 fn f() {
     let alpha: {x: i32, y: i32} = {y: 1, x: 6}
 }
 ```

-The keyword `strict` indicate that type will be matched using its name, which is `S` in this case.
-This keyword is used in purposes where you want to be explicit about the type.
-For instance, when you want to create a function that takes a struct as an argument.
-This feature doesn't have much impact on type inference, but rather is a syntactic sugar feature.
-It changes type checking from structural to nominal, but can be easily by passed through regular casting.
-However, this is just for demonstration purposes, it is not being used in this example.

 What is important to notice in this example is how the type of `alpha` is inferred.
 Even though the type of alpha is not necessarily the value it is being assigned to, it is still compatible with it.
 This is because the type of `alpha` `{x: i32, y: i32}` is structurally compatible with `{y: i32, x: i32}`.

 The way type-c handles this, is by using two different data structures for structs.
 First being regular `struct`, second is `shadow struct`.
 A shadow struct, is merely a different view of the same structure, it is either the full view or a partial view.